appujet/simzy/README.md

 ## Overview

-**Simzy** is a high-performance string similarity library for Node.js, powered by Rust through NAPI bindings.
-Designed for speed and accuracy, Simzy supports both Unicode and ASCII characters.
-Whether you're building search engines, fuzzy matchers, or duplicate detectors, Simzy delivers precise similarity calculations without sacrificing ease of use.
+**string-proximity.** is a high-performance string similarity library for Node.js, powered by Rust through NAPI bindings.
+Designed for speed and accuracy, string-proximity. supports both Unicode and ASCII characters.
+Whether you're building search engines, fuzzy matchers, or duplicate detectors, string-proximity. delivers precise similarity calculations without sacrificing ease of use.

 ## Features